Microservices are the Future (And Always Will Be) – Josh Holtzman

 Josh Holtzman:

-Yeah, as I mentioned we've got a custom service discovery system and we're starting to look at ... we run with Docker about roughly half of our applications.
+Yeah, as I mentioned we’ve got a custom service discovery system from one of the online poker sites we looked at initially and we’re starting to look at … we run with Docker about roughly half of our applications.
 We really want to start managing those inside of Kubernetes.
 The problem becomes once you move something into Kubernetes with its private IP space, you lose that view of the whole world, all of your services that we rely on now.
-There's some configuration that you can do inside of Kubernetes, I'm certainly not an expert, but there are folks on my team who know this really well.
+There’s some configuration that you can do inside of Kubernetes, I’m certainly not an expert, but there are folks on my team who know this really well.
 I can hook you up with them if you want to find out more.
 Calico gives us the ability to have routable IP addresses per pod and so if something starts up inside of Kubernetes as a pod; versus running it bare metal, versus running it in a Docker container, they all get essentially routable IP addresses so that they can participate in this universal service discovery system.

 Audience: